 The Early Years Foundation Stage Curriculum supports children’s understanding of geography, people and communities through the planning and teaching of ‘Understanding the World’.
 Geography is effectively taught through their wider curriculum lessons and through their enhanced learning provision and environment.
 Children learn about features of their own environment such as school, home, community and their city through first-hand experiences and learn how environments may differ through the sharing of books, stories, poems, small world play, role play and visits.
 Children enjoy the valuable experiences gained from our regular trips to places within their local community.
 Children are given time to discuss, comment and ask questions about what they observe about the world around them and are encouraged to be active learners and explore their interests further.

-By the time pupils leave Marton cum Grafton School they will:
+By the time pupils leave Marton cum Grafton Primary School they will: